What Women Really Need to Know About Heart Disease

 Your MDVIP-affiliated physician will work closely with you on developing a healthy eating and exercise plan—both key in preventing heart disease.
 Controlling your cholesterol is key, as heart disease is often a result of atherosclerosis.
 This condition is caused by a build-up of fatty tissue in the arterial walls that form plaques which can burst, rupture the wall and cause blood clots.

 And if you smoke, you need to quit.
-Your physician will help you do this, too, with an approach that will lead to the best success for you.
+Your physician will help you do this, too, with an approach that can help lead to the best success for you.
 Just one year after quitting smoking, your risk of having heart disease halves.